-On behalf of Histogenics Corporation (the "Company"), we submit this letter in response to comments from the staff (the "Staff") of the Securities and Exchange Commission (the "Commission") received by letter dated March 13, 2014 relating to the Company's Confidential Draft Registration Statement on Form S-1, confidentially submitted on February 14, 2014 (the "Draft Registration Statement").
+On behalf of Histogenics Corporation (the "Company"), we submit this letter in response to comments from the staff (the "Staff") of the Securities and Exchange Commission (the "Commission") received by letter dated June 3, 2014 relating to the Company's Amendment No. 3 to Confidential Draft Registration Statement on Form S-1, confidentially submitted on May 16, 2014 (the "Draft Registration Statement").

-On behalf of the Company, we are also confidentially submitting via EDGAR an amendment to the Draft Registration Statement on Form S-1 (the "Registration Statement"), and for the convenience of the Staff, we are providing to the Staff by overnight delivery copies of this letter and marked copies of the Registration Statement (against the Draft Registration Statement).
+On behalf of the Company, we are also submitting via EDGAR an amendment to the Draft Registration Statement on Form S-1 (the "Registration Statement"), and for the convenience of the Staff, we are providing to the Staff by overnight delivery copies of this letter and marked copies of the Registration Statement (against the Draft Registration Statement).